May 4, 2011

 EAH Housing recently launched the Building Sustainable Communities Initiative (BSCI), a company wide effort to “green” the entire EAH portfolio.
 30 properties have already received green upgrades and the rest of the EAH portfolio will undergo similar renovations in the coming years.

 LEED is an internationally recognized green building certification system that judges the overall environmental impact of a property by evaluating criteria such as energy savings, water efficiency, carbon dioxide emissions, and stewardship of natural resources.
 The prestigious LEED designation is considered to be one of the most stringent rating systems for green building.
-LEED criteria are set and evaluated publically by the approximately 20,000 member organizations that make up the USGBC.
+LEED criteria are set and evaluated publicly by the approximately 20,000 member organizations that make up the USGBC.

 Congratulations to Project Manager Andy Blauvelt and the entire Drake’s Way staff!